Scoping out the best Nusa Penida snorkel spots, or wondering where you can see manta rays?

 Location: West Nusa Penida

-The beach is lined with warungs and palm trees, so you can combine snorkelling with relaxation.
-Many of the stalls hire out snorkelling equipment, but bring your own gear if you want to be sure of having good gear.
+Many of the stalls hire out snorkelling equipment, but bring your own gear if you want to be sure of the quality.

 Sea turtles are occasionally spotted in the bay, but the coral and the fish are the main attractions.